karlmoser/Video-Annotation/README.md

 ### OSX
 OSX comes with Ruby pre-installed, which makes it easy to download the chef and librarian gems.
 Simply use the following commands:
+#### Note: Older versions of chef and librarian to be compatible with Ruby 2.2.X
 ```
+gem install chef -v 12.5.1 --no-ri --no-rdoc
 gem install knife-solo --no-ri --no-rdoc
+gem install librarian -v 0.1.1 --no-ri --no-rdoc
 gem install librarian-chef --no-ri --no-rdoc
 ```